CS3219-AY2324S1/ay2324s1-course-assessment-g24/frontend/README.md

 SOME_IMPORTANT_VAR="..." # Vite cannot see this
 ```

 With regards to the current version, the following environment variables are needed.
+The recommendation is to name the file `.env.[mode]` where the `mode` can be `development` or `production` based on your environment.
 ```
 VITE_USER_SERVICE_URL
 ```